rhelmstedter/salary-comparison/cfc.md

 I believe the current offer of 10% plus a cap of $19,600 on benefits puts more money in our pocket—both short-term and long-term—and strengthens our position for larger salary increases in the future.

 If you have the time and are interested in the details, please keep reading.
 What follows is a detailed account—with examples—of how I have reached the preceding conclusions.
-Calculations have been made with publicly available data which has been aggregated in this [Github repository](https://github.com/rhelmstedter/salary-comparison/tree/main/data).
+Calculations have been made with publicly available data which has been aggregated in this [GitHub repository](https://github.com/rhelmstedter/salary-comparison/tree/main/data).
 As always, if anyone believes I have made an error in my calculations, please let me know and I will issue a correction as soon as possible.

-Russell Helmstedter

 ### Accepting a Cap Increases Salary